 The upper left region of the simulation window is called the Scoreboard.
-It shows some key statistics for entities which have completed the process and left the model.
+It shows some key statistics for entities that have completed the process and left the model.
 The upper right section of the window shows the simulation clock.
 30 hours and 23 minutes into the simulation, the 63 completed difficult calls have taken an average of 681.24 minutes to make it through the process.
 That may be a surprise since the total activity time for the model is only 25 minutes.
-One of the benefits of simulation is to demonstrate what will actually happen, rather than what is supposed to happen, or what you think will happen.
+One of the benefits of simulation is to demonstrate what will happen, rather than what is supposed to happen or what you think will happen.

 You can speed up the simulation or slow it down by dragging the scroll bar at the top of the window to the right or left.